idaholab/sodium/doc/content/sqa/sodium_srs.md

 !template load file=sqa/app_stp.md.template app=Sodium category=sodium

 !template! item key=system-purpose
-{{app}} is a module to compute the fluid properties of sodium, whether liquid, vapor, or a two-phase mixture, using Spline-Based Table lookups (SBTL) for MOOSE applications.
+{{app}} is a module to compute the fluid properties of sodium, whether liquid, vapor, or a two-phase mixture for MOOSE applications.
-SBTL is a fast method of computing properties from pre-generated tables of fluid properties.
 The {{app}} can compute properties such as density, specific heat, or viscosity over the range of validity in pressure and temperature that the input data was defined on.
 Liquid sodium fluid properties are useful to perform thermal hydraulic simulations of Sodium-cooled Fast Reactors (SFRs).
 SFRs are an advanced reactor concept currently under investigation in the United States by several private companies with support from